 The site tag needs to distinguish the data centers used by a single enterprise, and so generally short tag names are appropriate.
+See Section 5.3.4.1, "SiteTags.cfg"

 Each site tag may be understood to be a true data center (Tier 1, Tier 2, etc.), a computer room, computer closet, or reserved space under a developer's desk.
 In some cases organizations will already have their own familiar site tags to refer to different sites or data centers; these can be used.